 The animal protection book "Heimatlos - Tagebuch einer Tierschützerin"

-In the book "Heimatlos - Tagebuch einer Tierschützerin" Susy Utzinger tells about her fascination for animals, her great commitment to animal protection, but also about her difficult childhood.
-In impressive stories she reviews the past twenty years, gives insights into her tireless pioneering work at home and abroad and reminds us of countless sad, touching and happy stories with her protégés.
-It does not forget to look also critically behind the window blinds of the today's animal protection; a topic, which experienced a fundamental change in the past years.
-When the 48-year-old is asked today about her most important findings in connection with serious animal protection, she answers: "Sustainable animal protection is more than just a bowl of water and enough food; it means above all a lot of work, discipline and perseverance.
-And so the founder of the "Susy Utzinger Foundation for Animal Welfare" tirelessly trains specialists, optimises animal shelters and is involved in countless projects, including in Romania and Hungary.
-The Swiss woman never let herself be dissuaded from her mission, neither by professional setbacks nor by private strokes of fate.
-The positive result: Together with her colleagues and volunteers, she has already made it possible for tens of thousands of animals to live a species-appropriate and better life.
+When the committed animal rights activist is asked today about her most important findings in connection with serious animal welfare, she replies: "Sustainable animal welfare is more than just a bowl of water and enough food; above all, it means a lot of work, discipline and perseverance."
+And so the founder of the "Susy Utzinger Foundation for Animal Welfare" tirelessly trains specialists, optimizes animal shelters and plays a leading role in countless projects, including in Romania and Hungary.
+The Swiss woman has never been deterred from her mission, neither by professional setbacks nor by private strokes of fate.

 You can buy the book in the trade or order here (available only in German): www.susyutzinger.ch/Shop